ryota-ohno/fugaku/README.md

 # fugaku
-working directories for calculations in fugaku
+working directory for calculations in fugaku